 Together We Can Do Better

-The 2016-2017 Annandale Student Government Association President is
+The 2020-2021 Annandale Student Government Association President is

-The Student Government Association (SGA) is a permanent standing entity which acts as the liaison between the student body and the campus administration.
+The Student Government Association (SGA) is a permanent standing entity that acts as the liaison between the student body and the campus administration.
 Our mission is to promote awareness of campus issues, foster a sense of health and well-being, and recognize student excellence by maintaining an open dialogue between students, faculty, and administration.
 Our vision is to empower the NOVA student to make the most of their college experience.
 We serve as the bridge between the student body and the college administration.
 SGA represents the student body by advocating for student interests during meetings with faculty and staff, voting on funding requests from campus clubs, and attending national conferences.
 We identify the concerns of the student body by holding polls throughout the school year and hosting various events and meetings.
 Students are encouraged to share their insight and suggestions at our weekly Town Halls and they will be able to ask questions directly to faculty at the Open Forums held every semester.

-You are welcome to attend our Town Halls every Friday from 12:30 p.m. - 2:30 p.m. in the Brault Building, Conference Room 321.
+You are welcome to attend our Town Halls every Friday from 10:00 a.m. - 12:00 p.m. in the Brault Building.

 The General Body is comprised of the Executive Board, the General Board and the NOVA Annandale Student Body.
-All NOVA students registered at Annandale are considered Annandale SGA members who can attend Town Halls, vote and may apply for a senatorial position of they meet those requirements.
+All NOVA students registered at Annandale are considered Annandale SGA active members who can attend Town Halls, vote and may apply for a senatorial position of they meet those requirements.

-We have an annual budget which we deistribute to recognized NOVA Annandale clubs.
+We have an annual budget which we distribute to recognized NOVA Annandale clubs.
 In order to receive funds through SGA, clubs must fill out the funding request form with all quotes attached.
 The paperwork is due Wednesday by 5:00 p.m. in order to be presented at the Town Hall that Friday.
 At least one club representative must attend the executive board meeting where their funding request will be screened.
 They will then present the funding request at the Town Hall, answer questions from the student body, and will have their request approved or denied.
 Request of funds under $500.00 will be voted on the day of the presentation.
 Yays from 51% of the students attending the Town Hall who are not memberts of the requesting club is required for approval.
 Request of funds over $500.00 will be voted on at the following Town Hall.
 If a request is denied, it may be revised and presented the following week.
 All finances are handled in accordance with the established policy and fiscal procedures in effect for NOVA

 Every NOVA Annandale student is considered a voting member of SGA.